DanielHearn/streamist/README.md

 ## Multiple Twitch stream viewer

 Live at www.danielhearn.co.uk/manytwitch
+Currently being rebuilt with Vue and a new design on the V3 branch.

 Built with AngularJS, SCSS, CSS Variables, BEM for CSS, gulp for workflow tools.
 Hosted on github pages.